-Each patient living with pain is entirely unique.
-A treatment that works well for one patient may cause a negative reaction for someone else.
-Working with a trusted clinician, people with pain often go through a process of trial and error to identify what works best for them.
-While it’s easy to get frustrated when a treatment doesn’t work, it’s important to not give up; something else will work.
+Each person with pain is entirely unique: a treatment that works well for one individual may cause a negative reaction for someone else.
+People with pain often go through a long process of trial and error to identify what works best for them.
+While it’s easy to get frustrated when a treatment doesn’t work, don’t give up.
+Most likely, something else will help, you just have to keep looking.

 Here is a working list of treatment options for pain by category.
-To print out this list and bring it to your clinician, click here.
-You can also view an in-depth list of complementary medicine options, with descriptions of each therapy, here.
+To print out this list and bring it to your clinician to go over together, click here.

 - Start small.
-If you are able to do so, start with low-risk, noninvasive treatment options before moving to more serious interventions.
-While medications, injections and surgeries are vital components of pain management, they all come with risks and side effects.
-Treatment options like physical therapy, massage, cognitive behavioral therapy, exercise, diet modifications, mobility devices, and other low-risk options are a great place to start.
+If you are able to, start with low-risk, noninvasive treatment options like physical therapy and cognitive behavioral therapy before moving to more serious interventions.
+While medications, injections and surgeries are vital components of pain management, they come with risks and side effects.
+Proceed cautiously.

 - Get a second opinion.
-Always get a second opinion when undergoing major, invasive procedures.
+Always get a second opinion on your options.
+This is especially true when undergoing invasive procedures.
 Again, these procedures come with certain risks and it’s important to fully understand them and alternative options before proceeding.

 - Do your homework.
-With certain pain conditions, especially more common ones, there are often clinical studies that can point you toward treatments proven to be effective and help you avoid spending time and money on treatments that don’t work.
+Research clinical studies, which can help point you toward treatments that are effective and help you avoid spending time and money on treatments that aren’t.
 For those with common or rare pain conditions, connecting with a support group made up of people with the same health issue can also be a way to identify treatments that are most beneficial.

 - Don’t overlook your mental health.
 Many individuals with pain are so busy and overwhelmed trying to manage their physical health that they forget to take care of themselves emotionally.
 Chronic pain can affect your mood and stress levels, and likewise, your mood and stress levels can affect your chronic pain.
 Try to connect with a support group or counselor.